-As of September 28, 2010, immediately prior to the closing of the OFS Capital WM Transaction and the 2010 Distribution, over 98.5% of our outstanding loan portfolio bore interest at floating rates.
+As of December 31, 2011, after giving pro forma effort to the WM Consolidation Adjustments, over 93.6% of our outstanding loan portfolio bore interest at floating rates.

 THE COMPANY

 General

 We are an externally managed, closed-end, non-diversified management investment company formed as a Delaware limited liability company in March 2001.
 Prior to the completion of this offering, we will convert into OFS Capital Corporation and file an election to be regulated as a business development company under the 1940 Act.
 In addition, for tax purposes we intend to elect to be treated as a RIC under the Code.